kun-ou-projects/SolarCell/README.md

 </ol>

-NOTE: The "data" directory is here with a blank file only to maintain the structure of the project.
+NOTE: The "data" directory is here with an example file (10 abstracts).
 Please run the code to populate the data directory.

 # Brief description of Python scripts